 Tours From Palenque

 Two tours start and end in Palenque.
 These tours are perfect for people staying one night in Palenque.
-Or, for those arriving early on a night bus from Campeche or Bacalar and then leaving the same day on a night bus to San Cristobal de las Casas.
+As well as those arriving early on a night bus from Campeche or Bacalar to Palenque and then leaving the same day on a night bus from Palenque to San Cristobal de las Casas.
+They are…

-Additionally, there are 2 tours that start in Palenque and then provide onward transport to San Cristobal de las Casas:
+Additionally, 2 tours start in Palenque and then provide onward transport to San Cristobal de las Casas:

 The best way to book a tour is in person in Palenque.
 I can recommend Tulum Transportadora Turistica, which has an office right next to Palenque Bus Station.